QAnswer/QA-ESWC2021/docs/doc1.1.md

 sidebar_label: Part 1 (RDF to QA)
 ---

-In this tutorial we are going to make a Question Answering (QA) system on top of a cocktail KB that can be found [here](QA-ESWC2020/cocktails.nt).
+In this tutorial we are going to make a Question Answering (QA) system on top of a KG!

+You can either take your own RDF dataset (take a small one, or a snippet < 10MB) or this one [here](QA-ESWC2020/cocktails.nt) about cocktails.
 Here are some lines extracted from the cocktail KB and describing a cocktail called "Margarita" or "Upside Down Margarita".
 Moreover the snippet contains the information that the cocktails contains "Cointreau", "Tequila" and "Lime juice":